 The AD for logging emissions consist of individual timber production volume data points selected from a range of available datasets following expert analysis and national validation.
 As there is no way to compute uncertainty around a single data-point, expert judgement must be used to define an appropriate uncertainty.
-The IPCC recommends a 3% uncertainty for official statistics, however, here a more conservative approach was taken.
+The IPCC recommends a 3% uncertainty for official statistics, however, Gabon considers this value to underestimate uncertainty and therefore applies a country-specific estimate.
 In the analysis conducted by (FRM Ingénierie, 2020), uncertainty values for each year were calculated from the different available national data-sets that were analysed.
 Uncertainty varied considerably (1.63% - 30.37%), and the mean uncertainty across all years was 11.5%.
 From this, a fixed uncertainty of 11.5% per year was applied to each year of Activity Data for logging emissions.
-As this is based on the measured variability in the available national data, Gabon considers this is a reasonable uncertainty to apply, and more conservative than the IPCC-recommended value.
+As this is based on the measured variability in the available national data, Gabon considers this is a reasonable uncertainty to apply.